 Nicholas McMenomy, a veteran an undergraduate student at San Jose State University, joins the laboratory as our summer intern through a funded grant from the US Department of Education Minority Science and Engineering Improvement Program.

-Ngan Huang gave an invited lecture at a STEM Seminar Series at Cañada College on "Stem Cell Approaches to Cardiovascular Tissue Engineering"
+Dr. Huang gave an invited lecture at a STEM Seminar Series at Cañada College on "Stem Cell Approaches to Cardiovascular Tissue Engineering."

 We welcome Nick Mezak, a Veteran college student from Cañada College for a research internship in the Huang lab!